-The Filson's CMC reviews incoming materials via gift, purchase, transfer, or bequest and determines what materials are accepted into the collection [See Collections Review Process, pg.
-XX].
+The Filson's CMC reviews incoming materials via gift, purchase, transfer, or bequest and determines what materials are accepted into the collection.
 The CMC may decline to accept gifts, transfers, and bequests if materials are deemed not relevant to our current collecting mission, have questionable provenance, are in poor condition, are too difficult to store and care for, have accessibility concerns (due to size, condition, and/or copyright), or may be better suited at another repository.
 Acquisitions will be reported to the Board Collections Committee on a quarterly basis.